ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 npx sls deploy --aws-profile=sec-an npx sls s3deploy --aws-profile=sec-an
 ```
-* During development if you're also editing the securityanalytics-taskexecution ecs_task code, you can make the module point to your local version in `infrastructure.tf` by commenting out the `source` variable and uncommenting the local version
+* During development if you're also editing the `securityanalytics-taskexecution` `ecs_task` code, you can make the module point to your local version in `infrastructure.tf` by commenting out the `source` variable and uncommenting the local version

+### Deployment complete

+Your deployment is now complete.

+In AWS, you will see a set of rules created for scanning each of your hosts once per hour - these are randomly distributed across the hour.
+At most 15 tasks are set up, due to the limitation of 100 rules per account on AWS - once a scheduler is in place we will no longer be using this system.

+You will also see that documents populate Elasticsearch once the scan tasks run - you can view these in Kibana after setting up a user in the Cognito user pool to set up login credentials for Kibana.